Back to Blogs

 What’s the difference between W-2 and W-9?[toc= W9 vs. W2]

 The W-2 and W-9 forms are both critical for tax reporting, but they serve different purposes based on worker classification.
-Understanding the difference between these forms ensures accurate tax reporting and compliance.
+Understanding the difference between these forms ensures accurate tax reporting and compliance, giving you the tax documents you need for filing with the IRS.

 With our experience in helping companies with payroll and compliance, here’s a breakdown of the key differences between the W-2 and W-9 forms and why it’s crucial to choose the correct one for your business.